open-policy-agent/opa/docs/README.md

 # The OPA Website and Documentation
+The content and tooling is separated into a few places:

+[devel/](./devel/) - Developer documentation for OPA (not part of the website)

-This directory contains all of the Markdown, HTML, Sass/CSS, and other assets needed to build the [openpolicyagent.org](https://openpolicyagent.org) website.
+[website/](./website/) - This directory contains all of the Markdown, HTML, Sass/CSS, and other assets needed to build the [openpolicyagent.org](https://openpolicyagent.org) website.
 See the section below for steps to build the site and test documentation changes locally.
+This content is not versioned for each release, it is common scaffolding for the website.

-The raw OPA documentation can be found under the [content/docs](./content/docs) directory.
+[content/](./content/) - The raw OPA documentation can be found under the directory.
+This content is versioned for each release and should have all images and code snippets alongside the markdown content files.

-> ### Developing OPA
-> For documentation on developing OPA, see the [devel](./devel) directory.

 ## Run the site locally